orbeon/orbeon-forms-doc/form-builder/repeat-settings.md

 [SINCE Orbeon Forms 2016.1]

-The "Initial Number of Iterations Uses Template" option specifies, when an *enclosing repeated section* creates a new iteration, how many iterations this repeated grid will contains:
+The "Initial Number of Iterations Uses Template" option specifies, when an *enclosing repeated section* creates a new iteration, how many iterations this repeated grid will contain:

 - when enabled: the number of iterations shown in Form Builder (which can be no iterations at all, one iteration, two iterations, etc.)
 - when disabled: exactly one iteration